techservicesillinois/secdev-quarantinenetwork/docs/postman/README.md

-# Clearpass API Postman Collection
+# Postman Collection

-This is a collection of calls to the clearpass API used during development of the quarantine API.
-This file can be imported into Postman.
+This is a collection of calls to various APIs used during development of the quarantine API.
+These files can be imported into Postman.
 Postman is an API development environment.
 We are mostly using it to design and test.

 ### Prerequisites